 If the price of the commodity in the market rises, the buyer can still buy the commodity from the seller at the fixed price and then sell the commodity to someone else at the higher market price.

-The return on investment for futures and options can be very high and that is why they have emerged as a popular investment option among traders and investors.
+The return on investment for F&O can be very high and that is why they have emerged as a popular investment option among traders and investors.

 How to start trading in futures and options?

-Unlike stocks and equity shares, futures and options do not create ownership and hence, SEBI does not require traders to have a Demat account linked to their trading account to trade in Futures and options.
+Unlike stocks and equity shares, F&O do not create ownership and hence, SEBI does not require traders to have a Demat account linked to their trading account to trade in both.

 This implies that if you have a derivative trading account opened in your name with a stock brokerage firm registered with SEBI, you can go about trading in F&Os in the stock market.

 You could start with trading in indices like NIFTY or go for Future contracts in commodities.
 The stock exchange now lists several futures and options for individual shares and stocks as well.

 However, before you start trading in futures, you should be fully aware of the risks involved and the market trend for the last few trading sessions.